 Often all it takes is making the device higher, about eye level.
-A few books or DVD box sets like Peter has done for most of 2020!
+A few books or DVD box sets like Peter has done for most of the year!

 Better to use one of your own photos.
 For most of this year, Peter Deegan has appeared to be working from the Royal Albert Hall in London while a friend has been enjoying the Qantas First Class Lounge in Sydney!
 Or there’s many online images that can be used as a virtual background.
 London virtual backgrounds for all BBC TV backgrounds old and new for PowerPoint and backgrounds Use the Force with your PowerPoint & Zoom backgrounds

 If the in-built camera isn’t good enough there’s no need to buy a special webcam.
 For a few bucks an old smartphone can become a very good and wireless too.
 Cheap and quick, no waiting for shipping.

 Ruining a call for everyone is easy and happens too often.
 Either leave the microphone on all the time, so everyone hears all the noises in your house (baby crying, side-comments, paper rustling etc).
 Or leaving the microphone off and forgetting to turn if on when you do want to speak.

 Push to Talk

 Zoom has an excellent option we use all the time.
 It lets you keep the microphone off unless you hold down the spacebar.
 It’s a setting that has to be turned on see Be Polite and Professional in Zoom and Teams for details.

 Other services haven’t copied that Zoom feature, yet.
 Teams has a clumsy shortcut Ctrl + Shift + M

 Here’s some of our suggestions.

 Microphone setup and settings for Dictate and Windows 10